Author: Joonatan Hongell

 And every time a shortcut works out, the commercial case gets stronger.
 A hire who succeeds despite skipping the structured interview makes the next guardian intervention harder to justify, even though the success may have been luck, not proof.

 TA functions often measure hiring manager satisfaction as a performance metric.
-Think about what that actually measures when this is what's happening underneath.
-A recruiter who enforces guardian standards will generate more friction than one who defaults to commercial mode and moves candidates through quickly.
+Think about what that actually measures when the friction is between systems, not between people.
+A recruiter who holds to guardian standards will generate more friction than one who defaults to commercial mode and pleases the hiring manager.
 The metric rewards giving in.
-The smoothest hiring manager relationships in your TA function might belong to the recruiter who has quietly abandoned every guardian standard the organization hired them to protect.
+The smoothest hiring manager relationships in your TA function might belong to the recruiter who has quietly abandoned some of the guardian standards the organization hired them to protect.

 The stakeholder management workshop is the filter.
 It targets the friction while preserving the process that generates it.
 Two incompatible operating systems still negotiate every interaction from scratch.
-A recruiter who completes the training might handle the next disagreement more smoothly.
+A recruiter who sits through the workshop might handle the next disagreement more smoothly.
 The structural collision that produced the disagreement hasn't changed.

-When the syndromes do collide in real time, "If we skip the structured interview and this hire doesn't work out in six months, what does that cost your team?" works because it's a commercial question.
+When the syndromes do collide in real time, and they will, try this question: "If we skip the structured interview and this hire doesn't work out in six months, will we know why?"
+It works because it's a commercial question.
 It invites the hiring manager to use their own logic on the guardian problem.

 Models in this article